 Dinner anyone?
 Anyone hungry for Chinese food?

-Monash University in Australia, created a blended learning environment where students role play in a virtual world to practice speaking Chinese.
+Monash University in Australia created a blended learning environment where students role-play in a virtual world to practice speaking Chinese.
 Students are either physically present in the classroom or online.
 However, the two worlds blend by the physical classroom having a live presence in the virtual world.

 Students are placed into pairs with one physically in the classroom and the other in the virtual world.
 Paired students communicate with each other throughout the exercise via voice and text and with non-player characters via Chinese character by text chat.
 Non-player characters are automated avatars scripted to give instructions or respond.
 The teacher is available either physically in the classroom or in the virtual world to provide support and monitor progression.

-The Next Generation of Virtual Worlds
+The Next Generation of Virtual Language Learning

 While Monash University has seen great success in this virtual blended learning environment built in Second Life, those seeking to create a similar experience should look beyond Second Life.
-Linden Labs, maker of Second Life, is expected to release their newest approach to virtual worlds in the first half of 2017.
-Rather than being on giant virtual world, Sansar is built in self-contained singular virtual worlds.
+Linden Labs, the maker of Second Life, is expected to release their newest approach to virtual worlds in the first half of 2017.
+Rather than being in a giant virtual world, Sansar is built in self-contained singular virtual worlds.
 Even more exciting is that they are also being designed to work with VR headsets like the Oculus Rift and HTC Vive.

 Language immersion through virtual world experiences drives a new level of student engagement.
 With the combination of virtual worlds and virtual reality, the applications in education for increasing student success rates and driving progression, are limitless.